adapter-hub/adapters/adapter_docs/method_combinations.md

 $$\mathcal{G}_m \leftarrow \sigma(W_{\mathcal{G}_m} \cdot x)$$

-These gating values are then used to scale the output activations of the injected adapter modules, e.g. for a LoRA layer:
+These gating values are then used to scale the output activations of the injected adapter modules, e.g., for a LoRA layer:

 $$
 h \leftarrow W_0 x + \mathcal{G}_{LoRA} B A x